mgdotdev/libRL/CONTRIBUTING.md

 Docstrings should follow
 [reStructuredText style](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html)
-so that Sphinx can parse them to make the docs.
+so that once I have my docstring formatter built I can import the files in similar fashion to the ones already in the library.

 ## PR Submission
-Features should be developed in a branch with a descriptive name and the pull request (PR) submitted into the `develop` branch.
+Features should be developed in a branch with a descriptive name and the pull request (PR) submitted into a `develop` branch.
 In order to be merged a PR must be approved by one authorized user and the build must pass.

 A passing build requires the following: